 The Society Officers shall be elected by the Board of Governors.
-During the year in which the term expires for the currently serving officer, the following officers shall be elected to begin serving their two-year term the following year: Vice President-Technical Activities, Vice President-Conferences, Vice President-Regional Activities and Membership, Vice President - Financial Activities, and Vice President-Publications.
+During the year in which the term expires for the currently serving officer, the following officers shall be elected to begin serving their two-year term the following year: Vice President-Technical Activities, Vice President-Conferences, Vice President-Regional Activities and Membership, Vice President-Financial Activities, and Vice President-Publications.
 The President-Elect shall also be elected to begin serving the two-year term the following year.
 A ballot shall be prepared including the names submitted by the Nominations Committee.
-An email ballot shall be submitted to the Board of Governors about October 1.
+An email ballot shall be submitted to the Board of Governors by the deadline found in the year’s approved Appointment schedule.
 Any Board of Governors member may request a paper ballot, and a paper ballot shall be automatically sent to any Board of Governors member who does not have an email address registered with IEEE.
 The ballot shall provide the opportunity to vote for write-in candidates for each office on the ballot.
 The email ballot shall provide instructions for casting votes electronically.
-Only votes cast electronically or paper ballots returned on or before October 15 will be counted.
-For each office, if no candidate receives a majority, then a run-off ballot will be prepared and submitted to the Members of the Board of Governors by October 25.
+Only votes cast electronically, or paper ballots returned on or before the deadline found in the year’s approved Appointment schedule will be counted.
+For each office, if no candidate receives a majority, then a run-off ballot will be prepared and submitted to the Members of the Board of Governors.
 This ballot will contain only the names of the two highest candidates for each office wherein a majority was not received by one candidate.
 No write-ins are allowed on this ballot.
-The ballot shall be returned by November 15.
+The ballot should carry a voting period of two calendar weeks.
 If an elected officer fails to accept office or a disapproval is received from IEEE because there has been some irregularity in the nomination and election procedures or the elected individual has failed to maintain IEEE membership or Society membership, then an approval/disapproval ballot should be sent to the Board of Governors for ratification of the next highest candidate for that office from the previous ballot.
 If the Board of Governors should disapprove or if the disqualified candidate is the only candidate for that office, then the Nominations Committee should draw up a new slate for that office.
 Another election for this office will then be conducted by the process described above or at a duly constituted meeting of the Board of Governors.
-If the election is not held at a duly constituted meeting of the Board of Governors, the slate of candidates shall be presented by November 20, the ballot presented by December 10, and the voting concluded by January 5.
+If the election is not held at a duly constituted meeting of the Board of Governors, the slate of candidates shall be presented by the deadline found in the year’s approved Appointment.

 The President of the Society shall inform the successful candidate of their election and shall arrange for the transfer of responsibility.
 The names of such elected members shall be published to the Society membership and reported to the TAB Secretary.